 Offer quality onboarding experiences where new staff quickly learn the skills required to fulfil their roles and responsibilities.
 If possible, offer a mentor to guide them in their early days and to stay alongside them as they grow into the role.
 Don’t stop at onboarding though.
-Ensure a rigorous process of high quality, ongoing training is in place to keep all staff up to speed with developments, policies and procedures, to enhance their skills and facilitate career progression in their roles.
+Ensure a rigorous process of high quality, ongoing support is in place to keep all staff up to speed with developments and policies and procedures, to enhance their skills and facilitate career progression in their roles.

 Alongside training, have incentives and rewards in place so that staff feel valued in their workplace.
 Pay competitive salaries, have pay progression systems in place and offer access to a reputable pension scheme.
-If you value your staff, they will stay.
-And retention of staff is by far the most cost-effective way to ensure a fully trained and effective workforce stays in place.
+If you value your staff, they are more likely to stay.
+And retention of staff is by far the most cost-effective way to maintain a fully trained and effective workforce.

 Tip 3: Use Technology to Support Staff

-Increased training and implementation of technologies such as care home software, can greatly enhance and simplify care planning, daily structures, accountabilities, policies and procedures, freeing up staff from the daily grind of administrative tasks and placing them back on the front line caring for patients and enabling them to do the job they signed up for in the first place.
+The human aspect of the care home workforce is important for residents within a care home environment.
+However, the benefits which modern day technology can offer shouldn’t be understated.
+Increased training and implementation of technologies such as care home software, can greatly enhance and simplify care planning, daily structures, accountabilities, policies and procedures, and more.
+This, in turn, frees up staff from routine administrative tasks and places them back on the frontline caring for patients and enabling them to do the job they signed up for in the first place.

-CareDocs covers all aspects of a client’s care plan in a fully personalised and person-centred format that is easy to read and simple to maintain, update and manage.
-No laborious word processing input is required as assessments follow a dynamic structure with questions changing according to client responses ensuring a comprehensive and fully personalised care plan is achieved.
-And with its ready accessibility and user-friendly documentation, CareDocs rules out once and for all duplication of paperwork across the workforce.
+CareDocs covers all aspects of a resident’s care plan in a fully personalised and person-centred format that is easy to read and simple to maintain, update and manage.
+The assessments follow a natural, dynamic structure with questions changing according to client responses ensuring a comprehensive and fully personalised care plan is achieved.
+And with its ready accessibility and user-friendly documentation, CareDocs eliminates the need for duplication of paperwork across the workforce.

 Tip 4: Understand your Employees and What they Value

-Consider the needs of your staff and develop a flexible and adaptable workplace and a flexible and adaptable shift pattern: whilst 9 til 5 shifts might work for someone initially starting out their career with your care home, changing home and family circumstances might mean adapting those hours will enable a valuable member of staff to stay on.
+Consider the needs of your staff and develop a flexible and adaptable workplace.
+For example, flexible shift patterns.
+Whilst nine-to-five shifts might work for someone initially when starting their career with your care home, personal circumstances can change over time and having the option to adapt working hours will enable a valuable member of staff to stay on.

-It’s also often beneficial for managers and senior members to be seen in the care home: both staff and patients will notice, and it will make a difference.
-A workforce that is looked after will perform well and will ensure its clients always come first and are always well cared for.
+It’s also often beneficial for managers and senior members to be seen in the care home.
+Both staff and residents will notice and it will make a difference to morale.
+A workforce that is looked after will perform well and will ensure its service users always come first.

 Get Started with CareDocs

-A care home should be precisely what it says it is: a “home” for people who can no longer live independently in their own home and a place that “cares” for each and every person who lives there.
+A care home should be precisely what it says it is: a “home”.
+A home for people who can no longer live independently in their own home and a place that “cares” for each and every person who lives there.

-Drawing together a thriving and effective care home workforce needs investment from the top both financially and personally as it is paramount to get it right from the outset.
-You may already have staff in situ.
-This is good: invest in them, train them, keep them up to date with advancements in technologies and policies and procedures so that they are competent, confident and strong individuals well able to mentor and encourage new staff to the care home.
-Be aware of demands made on your staff and what is more important: people or paperwork?
-Should an employee really be faced with the dilemma of walking away from a distressed client to write up a document?
+Drawing together a thriving and effective care home workforce needs investment from the top, both financially and personally, as it needs to be done right from the outset.
+Or, you may already have staff.
+Invest in them, train them, keep them up to date with advancements in technologies and policies and procedures so that they are competent and confident.

-Look for new technologies that are out there, developed to ease word processing workload, simplify administrative tasks and put the worker back in the heart of the care home community.
+Look for new technologies that are out there, developed to ease word processing workload, simplify administrative tasks and put the resident back in the heart of the care home community.

 This is where CareDocs can help.
 For an informal discussion of what CareDocs can offer, please contact us today.